Swedbank says there was risk it was used to launder money in Baltic

-STOCKHOLM, Dec 20 (Reuters) - Sweden’s Swedbank repeated on Friday that there was a risk it had been used to launder money, in a response to requests for comment by the Estonian and Swedish financial watchdogs on their separate probes into the bank.
+STOCKHOLM (Reuters) - Sweden’s Swedbank (SWEDa.ST) repeated on Friday that there was a risk it had been used to launder money, in a response to requests for comment by the Estonian and Swedish financial watchdogs on their separate probes into the bank.

+Sweden’s oldest retail bank dismissed its CEO earlier this year and accepted the resignation of its then chairman after its Estonian business was caught up in money-laundering allegations that have also engulfed Danish peer Danske Bank (DANSKE.CO).

 Swedbank said it shared many of the authorities’ observations and preliminary conclusions, adding there had been “insufficient internal governance and control to address deficiencies related to suspected money laundering”.